-Stock image of air pollution
+Stock image of smoggy air pollution over smoke stacks

 In 2013, California became the first U.S. state to implement a multi-sector cap-and-trade system to regulate all industrial greenhouse gas emissions.
 It was launched as a pragmatic approach to managing the prodigious amount of greenhouse gasses produced annually by companies within the state.